gofastercloud/ContainerDay2022Demo/ephemeral-demo/README.md

 kubens ephemeral-demo

-kubectl apply -f pauseDeployment.yaml
+kubectl apply -f pause.yaml

 kubectl get pods

-kubectl exec -it pause-deployment-ID -- sh # this should fail
+kubectl exec -it pause -- sh # this should fail

-kubectl debug -it pause-deployment-ID --image=busybox:latest \
+kubectl debug -it pause --image=busybox:latest \
 --target=pause # this should work
 ```